 Good: Neat looks.
 Optional leather makes interior 'classy'.
 Improved quality compared to previous Citroen models.
 Decent 2.0 HDi diesel.
 Lots of scope for personalisation.

 Bad: Not as good as the smaller DS3.
 Kickback through the steering on bumpy roads.
 Rear windows do not wind down.
 Points of rear doors can stab you in the face.
 18" and 19" wheels best avoided.

 Good: More stylish alternative to the C5.
-Pleasing interior.
+Impressive interior.

 Bad: No Hydractive suspension on the DS model that really should have had it.
-Very poor ride quality, especially on 19" wheels.
+Very poor ride quality, especially on 19-inch wheels.

 Good: Surprisingly spacious small van, clever features include fold flat passenger seat, economical and cheap to run, available with twin sliding doors.

-Bad: Noisy on the motorway, ride is a bit choppy.
+Bad: Noisy on the motorway, ride is somewhat unrefined.